Project-MONAI/monai-deploy-informatics-gateway/docs/plug-ins/remote-app.md

 ## Configuration

 One or more DICOM tags may be configured in the `appsettings.json` file.
-For example, the following snippet will replace `AccessionNumber`, `StudyDescription`, and `SeriesDescription`.
+For example, the following snippet will replace the `AccessionNumber`, `StudyDescription`, and `SeriesDescription` tags.

 ```json
 {